sj24samuel/petchay_doctor/README.md

 ## Existing Issues
-1. Scanner Problem connection to the Model
+1. Scanner Problem connection to the Model (FIXED 09-05-2024)
+  - The bug was fixed by changing from tflite to tflite_v2
-2. Update FAQ
+2. Update FAQ (Fixed)
+  - The question was been established
-3. Add Details for the AboutUS
+3. Add Details for the About US

 # - - - - - - - N O T H I N G - - - -  F O L L O W S - - - - - - -